 Representative Debtor Engagements

 - Wave Computing Inc. – Currently representing Wave Computing, Inc., an artificial intelligence IP developer, in its Chapter 11 sale to an affiliate of Tallwood Venture Capital in the Bankruptcy Court for the Northern District of California.
+This restructuring was recognized as the “Information Technology Deal of the Year” at The M&A Advisor’s 15th annual Turnaround Awards in 2021.

 - Legacy Reserves Inc. – Represented publicly traded oil and gas exploration and production company Legacy Reserves in the restructuring of its US$1.4 billion of funded debt in the Bankruptcy Court for the Southern District of Texas.